 Timely application and proofs

 Insurance coverage always begins on the first day of the calendar month.
-We must have your completed insurance application and all required proofs before we can enroll you, and we cannot enroll you retroactively.
+We must have your completed enrollment request and all required proofs before we can enroll you, and we cannot enroll you retroactively.

-Non-Medicare: For retirees who do not have Medicare, coverage can begin the first of the month after we receive your completed application and proofs.
-For example, if ORS receives your application and proofs July 10, your coverage will begin Aug.
+- Non-Medicare: Coverage begins the first of the month after we receive your completed enrollment request and proofs.
+For example, if ORS receives your enrollment request and proofs July 10, your coverage will begin Aug.
 1.

-Medicare: For retirees with Medicare, your coverage can begin the first of the second month after we receive your request and proof of the qualifying event.
-For example, if ORS receives your application and proofs of the qualifying event July 10, your coverage will begin Sept.
+- Medicare: Coverage begins the first of the second month after we receive your enrollment request and proof of the qualifying event.
+For example, if ORS receives your enrollment request and proofs of the qualifying event July 10, your coverage will begin Sept.
 1.

 How Medicare affects your coverage